 The news industry is in collapse; a critical piece of successful democracy is in jeopardy… Unless you trust blogs to accurately and consistently report news, or trust government and business to be completely forthcoming with their misdeeds, you ought to recognize the free ride you’ve been on and stand to pay your fare…

-…just as soon as news organizations start collecting it.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+…just as soon as news organizations start collecting it.Liz Cox Barrett is a writer at CJR.